Navigating Patient Concerns and Requests in the COVID-19 Context

 - More than older children, young children rely more on social interactions, facial expressions and body language for proper learning.

 - Mask exemptions for students and staff will be determined by individual school boards for relevant medical conditions.

-- A recent Rapid Evidence Report by the AHS COVID-19 Scientific Advisory Group found no evidence that clearly identifies specific populations at risk of adverse outcomes or harms related to the use of medical or cloth masks (AHS, August 21, 2020).
+- A Rapid Evidence Report by the AHS COVID-19 Scientific Advisory Group found no evidence that clearly identifies specific populations at risk of adverse outcomes or harms related to the use of medical or cloth masks (AHS, August 21, 2020).
 The Canadian Thoracic Society recommends that those with chronic respiratory conditions should not be exempted as a population from wearing masks, as there is no evidence that mask-wearing leads to exacerbations of underlying lung conditions (CTS, June 2, 2020).

 - However, recommendations for mask exemptions should be determined on a case-by-case basis.
 For example, for those with seizure disorders, masks may obscure facial cues of the onset of an episode; or patients with trauma or PTSD may find masking triggers acute symptoms.

 - All staff and students must self-screen every day before attending school.

 - If a student or staff member is experiencing any symptoms of COVID-19, they must stay home from school and should seek testing and appropriate medical attention.

 - Students and staff must remain at home while waiting for test results.